mattrussi/gitlab-com-runbooks/docs/monitoring/apdex-alerts-guide.md

 ### Service

-A "Service" is made up of one or more components, e.g. Praefect is made up of the cloudsql, proxy, and replicator_queue components, the API service is made up of the loadbalancer, puma, and workhose components.
-The apdexes of the individual components combine to give an overall apdex for the Service in a given environment (gstg, gprd, etc) across all nodes, pods, and clusters (VMs or k8bs).
+A "Service" is made up of one or more service level indicators (SLIs), e.g. Praefect is made up of the cloudsql, proxy, and replicator_queue SLIs, the API service is made up of the loadbalancer, puma, and workhose SLIs.
+The apdexes of the individual SLIs combine to give an overall apdex for the Service in a given environment (gstg, gprd, etc) across all nodes, pods, and clusters (VMs or k8bs).

-### Component
+### Service Level Indicators

-A component is a single measureable thing; it is often an independent daemon but can also be an identifiable portion of a thing e.g. for API it is the workhorse and puma daemons, and the /api handling backends from haproxy.
-The key is that the metrics can be explicitly identified, potentially by label.
+An SLI is an individually measurable thing within a service; they are often an independent daemon but can also be an discretely identifiable portion of the service e.g. for API it is the workhorse and puma daemons, and the /api handling backends from haproxy.
+The key is that some set of metrics can be explicitly identified as belonging to that indicator, potentially by label.

-Each component has its own apdex definition.
+Each SLI has its own apdex definition.
 Apdex definitions are part of the metrics catalog.
-They live in files defining services, for example, for the workhorse component of the git service: https://gitlab.com/gitlab-com/runbooks/-/blob/c010a387c36fc8e2dd00d224302139eba7225f44/metrics-catalog/services/git.jsonnet#L111 .
+They live in files defining services, for example, for the workhorse SLI of the git service: https://gitlab.com/gitlab-com/runbooks/-/blob/c010a387c36fc8e2dd00d224302139eba7225f44/metrics-catalog/services/git.jsonnet#L111 .
 They can be any valid Prometheus query.
 In most cases, definitions are actually jsonnet function calls (to make it more declarative) which evaluate to Prometheus queries.

 One such function is `histogramApdex`.
 It takes as parameters: a name of a histogram in Prometheus, a selector that identifies the relevant requests (perhaps filtering on various labels to achieve that) and thresholds.
 The histogram name will almost always be a `FOO_duration_seconds_bucket`, or be very similarly named, and is ultimately 'how long the request took to complete'.
 The thresholds define latency ranges for satisfied and tolerated, as per service apdex ( see [service apdex](./definition-service-apdex.md) ).
 Only user-facing requests are included in this, because this is all about measuring the end-user experience (human or API); internal requests/book-keeping details like healthchecks are excluded where possible; exceptions may apply for technical reasons, although we will try to remove those exceptions when identified.